inverseproblem/ANISPROU.jl/README.md

 If you use ANISPROU for a scientific publication or else, please cite our paper:

-Tidemand F., Zunino A., Johansen N., Hansen A. F., Westh P., Mosegaard K., Arleth L. (2021), **A semi-empirical analysis of complex ITC data from protein-surfactant interactions**, *Analytical Chemistry*, 2021, DOI: 10.1021/acs.analchem.1c02558
+Tidemand F., Zunino A., Johansen N., Hansen A. F., Westh P., Mosegaard K., Arleth L. (2021), **A semi-empirical analysis of complex ITC data from protein-surfactant interactions**, *Analytical Chemistry*, DOI:10.1021/acs.analchem.1c02558